matthewogtong/matthewogtong/README.md

 ## About me:
 I'm an iOS Developer based in Philadelphia with a background in IT.

 About two and a half years ago, I made the decision to switch career paths and enrolled in [Flatiron's Software Engineering Bootcamp](https://flatironschool.com/courses/coding-bootcamp/).
-Since graduating, I have eagerly applied my newfound knowledge towards pursuing mobile development, where I quickly developed a passion for building in iOS.
+Since graduating, I have eagerly applied my newfound knowledge towards pursuing mobile development, where I quickly developed a dedication to building in iOS.

 After following many YouTube videos and Udemy courses, I started my career as a developer at [Rave](https://ravebizz.com), an IT consulting company.
 There, I sharpened my skills by working on both in-house projects and client-focused solutions, and gained in-depth knowledge in the field of mobile development.

 I then was offered a contract role by [TIAA](https://apps.apple.com/us/app/tiaa/id341447597) as an iOS Developer for their mobile application team.
 My time spent on their agile scrum team for the last year has been an invaluable experience.
 During my time there we delivered a new feature that spanned the development life cycle; i.e., project initiation, design, development, testing, and deployment.
 I really enjoyed building robust SwiftUI atomic components for our in-house framework and integrating them.
-Overall, my experience at TIAA has further solidified my passion for iOS development and my desire to continuously improve my skills and knowledge in the field.
+Overall, my experience at TIAA has further solidified my enthusiasm for iOS development and my desire to continuously improve my skills and knowledge in the field.

 Right now I am eager to take on new challenges and opportunities.